 The externship faculty and staff work to support student externs throughout their work experience and serves as the point of contact between the law school and externship site supervisors.
-For the Fall 2024, Professor Christopher Ross will oversee the program with the help of Deborah Hawkins.
+Professor Christopher Ross oversees the program with the help of Deborah Hawkins.